 The UK Centre for Astrobiology delivers a number of outreach programmes from prisons to schools.

 Life Beyond is an initiative of the UK Centre for Astrobiology to take astrobiology into the prison environment.
 The program engages prisoners in the design of stations for the Moon and Mars.
-The programme began in 2016 and in 2018, prisoners published their first book.
+The programme began in 2016.
+In 2018, prisoners published their first book and their second book in 2020.

 The purpose of Life Beyond is to: